 2. Click the button below and follow the instructions on the image to submit your comment.

-If we do not stop those rules, the FDA could start withdrawing homeopathic remedies from the market early in 2020 beginning with popular ones such as Belladonna and Nux vomica.
+If we do not stop those rules, the FDA could start withdrawing homeopathic remedies from the market in the second half of 2020 beginning with popular ones such as Belladonna and Nux vomica.
 And, what the FDA does will be noticed by drug regulators around the world.

 If you ask us for the logic behind these rules, we are at a loss.
 There is none so far as we can tell.
 But we are certain that if they are allowed to go into effect, those rules will begin a countdown to zero homeopathic remedies in America.
 To learn more, click here.